simon202235/zkpool-doc/docs/ZKPool-2.0/technology/graph-based-computation-tasks-scheduling.md

 There is a mechanism to trigger different kinds of computation.

-- high-efficient mode (default mode): The computation service is restarted each time.
-It can easily switch among different tasks.
+- High-efficiency mode (default mode): The computation service is restarted each time, allowing easy switching among different tasks.
-- high-performance mode: The computation service stays in the memory, and when a new task comes, it doesn’t need to restart the service.
-It’s used for high throughput tasks.
+- High-performance mode: The computation service remains in memory, and when a new task comes, it doesn’t need to restart the service.
+This mode is used for high throughput tasks.

-Each kind of requester project can define its expected mode.
+Each requester project can define its expected mode.

 ## Scheduler